 - In the same category – a GoPro is a cool thing to get.
 There will be endless opportunities to use that wide angle for spectacular movies and images.

 - A power bank is always useful, especially since car chargers can be very slow

-- A power transformer, if you come from the US, Iceland is hooked to 220V not 110 and this way you can use your electric devices, if you bring any.
+- A power transformer, if you come from the US.
+Iceland is hooked to 220V not 110 and this way you can use your electronic devices, if you bring any.

 You can skip some items from this list but don’t skip these:

 (you can also zoom out if you want to see where Iceland is located)

 Day 1 – Blue Lagoon and Reykjavik